waterbycounty

 What's happening with rivers in Cherry County right now?

-Cherry County's primary USGS streamgage on the Niobrara River is currently reading 621 cubic feet per second — 78% of the long-term mean of 795.39 cfs.
+Cherry County's primary USGS streamgage on the Niobrara River has a pipeline snapshot of 621 cubic feet per second — 78% of the long-term mean of 795.39 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Cherry County water compare to the Nebraska average?